 Ok well first off lets answer everyone’s favorite question: What does A&B stand for?

-A&B was named for our owners kids, Alex (6) and Ben (9).
+A&B was named for our owners sons, Alex (8) and Ben (11).
 You’ll see them around the restaurants often, usually dressed in their baseball gear after a game but you might also catch a glimpse of them in their chef coats in the kitchen doing prep with our chef getting ready for a big night!
-There are some subtle and some not so subtle nods to the boys throughout the Causeway St restaurant design you may notice while dining.
+There are some subtle and some not so subtle nods to the boys throughout A&B Kitchen • Bar’s restaurant design you may notice while dining.
 Definitely say hi!

 That sounds simple enough, right?
-We learned over the past 5 years that everyone isn’t looking for the same fast-casual burger experience that is so common these days.
-We are working daily to elevate our burger restaurant from a predictable neighborhood “burger joint” to a restaurant that offers a change from the norm and excites with each visit.
-A&B Burgers is that restaurant, one that has transitioned into a dining scene based around hospitality, creative menus and a space driven by the energy of the bar.
+We learned over the past 7 years that everyone isn’t looking for the same casual restaurant experience that is so common these days.
+We are working daily to elevate our restaurant from a predictable neighborhood restaurant to one that offers a change from the norm and excites with each visit.
+A&B Burgers and A&B Kitchen • Bar are those restaurants, one that has transitioned into a dining scene based around hospitality, creative menus and a space driven by the energy of the bar.
 Not everyone feels like eating a burger and with that in mind, we built a menu that offers options for those times.
-We have guests who have been dining with us for 5 years and never eaten one of our burgers, instead, they enjoy sharing a few small plates to start and then order entrees with a bottle of wine.
-Just because we have “Burgers” in our name doesn’t mean that’s all we do well.
+We have guests who have been dining with us for 7 years and never eaten one of our award-winning burgers, instead, they enjoy sharing a few small plates to start and then order entrees with a bottle of wine.
+Just because we are so well known for our burgers doesn’t mean that’s all we do well.
 You’ll need to come in and experience this for yourselves and we promise you it will be worth it!

-We have spent years building partnerships with the best local producers of beef, farms for produce, bakers for our bread and brewers for our beers.
-Partners like Pineland Farms who source our organically raised cattle from small family farms throughout Maine and New Hampshire, testing to make sure there are no hormones, antibiotics or additives in the beef.
+We have spent years building partnerships with the best small family farms who produce sustainably raised beef, local farms for produce, bakers for our bread and brewers for our beers.
+Partners like Niman Ranch who source our organically raised cattle from small family farms throughout the country, testing to make sure there are no hormones, antibiotics or additives in the beef.

 Finding products that are made with only the best ingredients by skilled workers in our local communities is always our first priority because we know it takes small businesses to keep our economies growing.
-We care about sustainability and whenever possible purchase products that will leave less of a footprint behind us like our 100% compostable take-out containers and our 100% recyclable Aardvark paper straws (upon request).
+We care about sustainability and whenever possible purchase products that will leave less of a footprint behind us like our 100% compostable take-out containers.
 We care immensely about our local communities as strong supporters of those working hard to end homelessness, and those offering their time to give kids the opportunities to eat healthy meals, go to camps and get an education.
-It is important to us at A&B Burgers that we are an equal partner in our community.
+It is important to us at A&B that we are an equal partner in our community.

 We offer Gluten Free buns, lettuce wraps, and we have a 100% gluten free fryolator available for those concerned about cross contamination.